Tbrown1998/Global-Homicide-Analysis/README.md

 ---

 ### 🎯 Project Objectve
-I conductED a thorough analysis of global homicide data, with special focus on Nigeria and Africa, comparing their patterns, rates, and trends with other regions around the world.
+I conducted a thorough analysis of global homicide data, with special focus on Nigeria and Africa, comparing their patterns, rates, and trends with other regions around the world.

 ### Expected Outcomes
 - Clear visualization of global homicide distribution